-This page contains security-related terminal commands on Arch Linux which we use often.
+This page contains useful security-related terminal commands tested on Arch Linux.
 Commands on other Linux-based operating systems or Windows might differ and aren’t included.

 - zbarimg + oathtool